 49. San Diego Children’s Discovery Museum – Escondido

-Set sail on our Explore Discovery sailboat, experiment at our Magnification Station, and discover nature in our Children’s Discovery Garden.
+Set sail on the museum’s Explore Discovery sailboat, experiment at the Magnification Station, and discover nature in the Children’s Discovery Garden.
 There’s even a toddler area for the little ones.

 Serving children ages 0-10, SDCDM focuses on these critical years of child development while also encouraging families to learn together.
 Through professionally designed exhibit spaces and programs, children engage a wide range of concepts about science, art, and world cultures.
 Whether children are playing musical instruments, putting on costumes to perform, or building structures out of recycled materials, children are able to combine learning with creativity for an educational experience all their own.

 50. San Diego Chinese Historical Museum – San Diego

 The museum’s exhibits share the heritage of San Diego’s Chinese community and the essence of Chinese arts and culture through historic photographs, miniature models, ancient artifacts and explanatory text.
 Special events also celebrate holidays like the Chinese New Year, the Moon Festival, and Veterans Day.